wyunreal/InputCommandLibrary/README.md

 params.getParamAsString(byte paramIndex);
 ```

+String params should be provided surrounded by 'quotes' or "double quotes".
+If you need the param to include some of this chars, you can surround the param with the other.
+Take into account no escaping is supported.

 Also, command functions will be able printing its response through the **response** parameter.
 This parameter is of type **Stream**, which have all **Serial** methods for printing.

 Last, you need to start the library by calling: